-This easy vegan caramel recipe is made with only 6 ingredients and is a perfect caramel topping to drizzle over your favorite vegan ice cream and desserts.
-This sweet simple caramel sauce tastes so much better than anything at the store!
+This easy vegan caramel recipe is made with only six ingredients and is a perfect topping to drizzle over your favorite vegan ice cream and desserts.
+This sweet gooey sauce tastes so much better than anything at the store!

 I love to drizzle.
-Whether it’s adding cheese sauce over a baked potato, chocolate sauce over cakes, or yes, caramel sauce over ice cream.
-I love the look, the taste, and the act of drizzling!
+Whether it’s adding cheese sauce over a baked potato, chocolate sauce over cakes, or yes, caramel sauce over nice cream.
+I love the look, the taste, and the act of drizzling.
 What can I say!

-That’s why I was so happy for the chance to make for you some of my easy vegan caramel sauce.
+I’m so happy to share my easy vegan caramel sauce with you.
 Let me just preface everything by saying this — there are a lot of unnecessarily complicated caramel sauce recipes out there.
 It doesn’t have to be that hard, and I’m about to show you why.

 What is caramel sauce?